thenativeweb/defekt/README.md

 ```

 Note that the hydrated error is wrapped in a `Result`.
 If the raw error can not be hydrated using one of the given potential error constructors, an error-`Result` will be returned, which tells you, why the hydration was unsuccessful.
+Also note that the `cause` of a `CustomError` is currently not hydrated, but left as-is.

 Usually, JavaScript `Error`s are not well suited for JSON-serialization.
 To improve this, the `CustomError` class implements [`toJSON()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#tojson_behavior), which defines custom JSON-serialization behavior.
 If you want to be able to serialize your `cause` and `data` as well, they need to be either plain objects or also implement the `toJSON` method.